BelmaKorlat/Portfolio/README.md

 The portfolio features some of my notable projects, highlighting my technical expertise and problem-solving capabilities.
 Each project is described in detail, providing insights into the technologies used and the problem-solving strategies employed during development.

 ## Contact
-For any inquiries, collaborations, or questions, please feel free to reach out to me via the following icons located at the end of the page:
+For any inquiries, collaborations, or questions,  please feel free to contact me at belma.korlat21@gmail.com.
-- Email: belma.korlat21@gmail.com
-- WhatsApp: 062906288

 I am always open to new opportunities and collaborations, and I look forward to connecting with you!